-This list is the perfect guide to fun and adventure in central Louisiana.
-Outdoor enthusiasts, wildlife fanatics, art aficionados and everyone in between can find a venue or event that has something they’ll enjoy and bring them back for more.
+This list is the perfect guide to fun and adventure in the area.
+Art admirers, outdoor enthusiasts, and everyone in between can find a venue or event that has something they’ll enjoy and bring them back for more.

 Dotting the downtown Alexandria streetscape are several venues where culture and the arts come alive.
-The Alexandria Museum of Art, the River Oaks Square Arts Center, the T.R.E.E.
-House and Children’s Museum, the Arna Bontemps African-American Museum and the Coughlin Saunders Performing Arts Center are all must-sees.
-Pops in the Park with the Rapides Symphony Orchestra and various other events taking place at the Alexandria Amphitheater are a great way to absorb some culture and the beauty of the area. www.louisiana-arts.org
+The Alexandria Museum of Art, the Arna Bontemps African American Museum, the River Oaks Square Arts Center, the T.R.E.E.
+House and Children’s Museum, and the Coughlin Saunders Performing Arts Center are all must-sees.
+Pops in the Park with the Rapides Symphony Orchestra, the Kress Theatre and various other events taking place at the Alexandria Amphitheater are a great way to absorb some culture and the beauty of the area. www.louisiana-arts.org

 Follow the path of Solomon Northup during his twelve years as a slave in central Louisiana.
 Northup was an African-American farmer and musician from New York who was kidnapped and sold into slavery in 1941.
 His story is told in the film, “12 Years a Slave.”
 Visit the Epps Plantation House, now on the campus of LSUA, that Northup helped build.
 Or go geocaching and locate the buried treasure at 15 sites in Rapides, Avoyelles and St. Mary Parishes. www.alexandriapinevillela.com/northuptrail

 Attention all history buffs!
 The area is packed with a rich and intriguing history.
 Some of the most notable locations to visit to uncover that incredible heritage include Fort Randolph & Fort Buhlow State Historic Site, Old Town Hall Museum, Rapides and Mt.
-Olivet cemeteries, as well as the Alexandria National Cemetery in Pineville.
-In Alexandria, historic St. Francis Xavier Cathedral, the Hotel Bentley and the Alexandria Genealogical Library are excellent stops.
+Olivet cemeteries, Central Dairy Barn, as well as the Alexandria National Cemetery in Pineville.
+In Alexandria, historic St. Francis Xavier Cathedral, Shiloh Baptist Church, the Hotel Bentley and the Alexandria Genealogical Library are excellent stops.
 The Alexandria Garden District features a Holiday Tour of Homes sure to make all merry and bright. www.alexandriapinevillela.com